 \subsection{Lorentz residual connection and activation}

 \paragraph{Residual connection} The residual connection is a crucial component when designing deep CNNs.
 As vector addition is ill-defined in the Lorentz model, we add the vector's space components and concatenate a corresponding time component.
 This is possible as a point $\vect{x}\in\mathbb{L}^n_K$ can be defined by an arbitrary space component $\vect{x}_s \in \mathbb{R}^n$ and a time component $x_t = \sqrt{||\vect{x}_s||^2-1/K}$.
-Our method is straightforward and provides the best empirical performance compared to other viable methods we implemented, i.e., tangent space addition \cite{nickel-kiela-2018}, parallel transport addition \cite{chami-et-al-2019}, Möbius addition (after projecting to the Poincaré ball) \cite{ganea-et-al-2018}, and fully-connected layer addition \cite{chen2021}.
+Our method is straightforward and provides the best empirical performance compared to other viable methods for addition we implemented, i.e., tangent space addition \citep{nickel-kiela-2018}, parallel transport addition \citep{chami-et-al-2019}, Möbius addition (after projecting to the Poincaré ball) \citep{ganea-et-al-2018}, and fully-connected layer addition \citep{chen2021}.

-\paragraph{Non-linear activation} Prior works use non-linear activation in tangent space \cite{fan-et-al-2021}, which weakens the model's stability due to frequent logarithmic and exponential maps.
-We propose to simplify the operation for the Lorentz model by applying the activation function to the space component and concatenating a time component.
+\paragraph{Non-linear activation} Prior works use non-linear activation in tangent space \citep{fan-et-al-2021}, which weakens the model's stability due to frequent logarithmic and exponential maps.
+We propose a simpler operation for the Lorentz model by applying the activation function to the space component and concatenating a time component.
 For example, the Lorentz ReLU activation is given by

-This operation can be interpreted similarly to Euclidean activations that break linearity with heuristic mathematical projections.